How to increase the recursion limit in Python

 return wrapper--OUTPUT--# No output shown - the decorator transforms recursive calls into iteration

-sys._getframe()to inspect the call stack and detect when a function calls itself. - When a tail call occurs, it raises a custom
+@tail_call_optimizeddecorator inspects the call stack usingsys._getframe()to see if a function is calling itself. - If it detects a tail-recursive call, it raises a custom

-TailRecursionExceptioninstead of making a new function call. - An outer
+TailRecursionExceptioninstead of adding a new frame to the call stack. - An outer

 Move faster with Replit